Robert I, Count of Flanders: Regent of Holland

 Robert's marriage to Gertrude of Saxony, dowager countess of Holland, in 1063 was not arranged by his father but nonetheless agreed to.
 His nickname 'the Frisian' was obtained, apparently, when he acted as regent for his stepson, Count Dirk V of Holland Robert and Gertrude had six children: Robert, who became count of Flanders, Adela († 1115), who became queen of Denmark, Gertrude, who became duchess of Lorraine, Philip, Ogiva, who became abbess of Messines, and Baldwin († bef.
 1080).

 Robert twice swore a renunciation to his claims to Flanders.
-The first was at Audenarde (between 1063 and 1067), in presence of his father Baldwin V. He received a significant monetary compensation.
-The second was made at Bruges (1069/70) in presence of his brother Baldwin VI.
+The first was at Audenarde (between 1063 and 1067), in the presence of his father Baldwin V. He received a significant monetary compensation.
+The second was made at Bruges (1069/70) in the presence of his brother Baldwin VI.

 On his deathbed in 1070, Baldwin VI left Flanders and Hainaut to his elder son, Arnulf III, while Richilde, Arnulf's mother, was to be regent until Arnulf came of age.

 Count of Flanders

 Despite the oath, Robert disputed the succession of his nephew Arnulf III upon Baldwin VI's death.
 He recruited supporters in the Maritime Flanders and Ghent, and finally entered the latter with the intent of taking Flanders for himself.
 Richilde appealed to King Philip I of France who summoned Robert to appear before him.
 Robert refused and continued his war with Richilde at which point Philip I amassed an army which he brought to Flanders.
 Among his allies were the counts of Boulogne, Saint-Pol and Ardres.
 His army was also accompanied by Norman troops, probably sent by Robert's sister, Queen Matilda, and led by William FitzOsborn.

 Both forces did battle on Cassel on 22 February 1071.
-King Philip fled together with Godfrey, bishop of Paris, both Robert and Richilde were captured but Robert was ultimately victorious.
+King Philip fled together with Godfrey, bishop of Paris; both Robert and Richilde were captured but Robert was ultimately victorious.
 Among the dead were Arnulf III (according to some sources killed by Gerbod the Fleming, 1st Earl of Chester) and William FitzOsborn.
 As a result of the battle Robert claimed the countship of Flanders, and Richilde's son Baldwin became count of Hainaut, where he continued to instigate hostilities against Robert.

 King Philip gathered some forces at Montreuil-sur-Mer, invaded Flanders and burned the town of Saint-Omer.
 However, Count Robert eventually negotiated a peace agreement, later consolidated by the marriage of his stepdaughter Bertha of Holland to the king.
 As a part of their negotiations Corbie, an important trade center, which had been ceded by Arnulf III in order to secure the king's help, was returned to royal control.
 From then on, and until the repudiation of Bertha in 1092 (in order for King Philip I to marry Bertrade of Montfort), Flanders and France remained in very friendly terms, both of them having the new Anglo-Norman realm as a main enemy.